-Theoretically, wouldn’t a small generator plugged into the system act kinda like a home-made hybrid setup?
+Theoretically, wouldn’t a small generator plug into the system act kinda like a homemade hybrid setup?

 “I can’t see why you couldn’t do that,’ Jared says.
 “But then it becomes a question of why would you want a fully electric vehicle if you’re going to throw a gas motor back on there and have to carry gas cans.
 But more realistically, a small generator is like plugging your hybrid into a standard 110 socket at home…it’ll charge your car, but it’s going to take a really long time.
 It’s not like a supercharger at a Tesla station.
 Driving the van will deplete the batteries faster than a generator could charge them.”

 The takeaway?
 If, or rather when, the infrastructure gets there, it’s gonna be awesome.
 But we’re a ways away from it being truly practical.